namratads/SeleniumNote/README.md

 12. Support for Browser Extensions
 13. Extensive Documentation and Community SupportQ 1] What is the Selenium?

+Q 5] What is the Architecture of semenium WebDriver?

+The architecture of Selenium WebDriver is designed to be modular, allowing it to interact directly with web browsers in a flexible and efficient manner.

+Understanding this architecture helps in grasping how Selenium WebDriver operates and how it manages communication between test scripts and web browsers.

+1. Selenium Client Libraries :

+--the language-specific bindings that allow users to write test scripts in different programming languages--Java, Python, C#, Ruby, JavaScript.

+--translate the test scripts written in these languages into HTTP requests that can be understood by the browser drivers.

+4. JSON Wire Protocol / W3C WebDriver Protocol :

+-- which allows the client libraries to send commands to and receive responses from the browser driver.

+-- Protocols for communication between client libraries and browser drivers.

+6. Browser Drivers :

+-- Each browser has its own browser driver

+-- browser driver acts as a bridge between the Selenium commands (sent via JSON or W3C protocol) and the browser.

+-- It receives the HTTP requests from the client libraries, interprets them, and then executes the corresponding actions in the web browser.

+--  Interface between the Selenium commands and the web browser.

+8. Web Browser :

+--The environment where the actual testing takes place.

+-- driver interacts with the browser to perform actions such as navigating to a URL, clicking elements, entering text, and extracting information.

+*************Detailed Workflow of Selenium WebDriver Architecture:

+1] Test Script Execution:

+The tester writes a test script in a language supported by Selenium using the Selenium Client Libraries.

+2] Command Translation:

+The client libraries convert the commands in the test script into a format that can be sent to the browser driver.

+This involves using the JSON Wire Protocol or W3C WebDriver Protocol to create HTTP requests.

+3] HTTP Request Sent to Browser Driver:

+The formatted HTTP requests are sent to the corresponding browser driver (e.g., ChromeDriver for Chrome).

+4] Browser Driver Interaction:

+The browser driver receives the HTTP requests, interprets them, and sends the appropriate commands to the web browser to perform the desired actions (e.g., clicking a button, entering text, etc.).

+5] Browser Execution:

+The web browser executes the commands and performs the required actions on the web page.

+6] Response Handling:

+After executing the commands, the browser sends a response back to the browser driver.

+7] Response Sent to Client Libraries:

+The browser driver converts the response into an HTTP response, which is then sent back to the client libraries.

+8] Result Processing:

+The client libraries process the response and provide the results (e.g., success/failure, returned data) to the test script, allowing the tester to analyze the outcome of the test.

+9] Diagram of Selenium WebDriver Architecture:

 Q] How to Launch Browser?